 The armor also serves a similar purpose.
 Leadership is a measure of the psychological strength.
 Having low Leadership may mean that your units start retreating.

 Units beings close to each other, encouragement aura shared by lords and heroes are two of the simplest ways you can improve the leadership of your units.

 Melee attack determines the amount of damage you will do in each melee attack and the Melee defense determines the chance of dodging a melee attack.

 The weapon strength is a measure of the damage of your primary weapon.
 It is split into base damage and armor piercing damage.
 The charge bonus determines the amount of extra damage your unit can do when they charge into enemies.

 Before we move on, it is important to remember that you can get additional information about each stat by hovering your mouse over the stat.

 Battle Tips and Tricks

 Cost is a good indicator of how strong a unit is.
-Try to utilize your units to counter the enemy’s engage the units whom you know you can beat.
+Try to utilize your units to counter the enemy’s units whom you know you can beat.

 Try to divide your army into parts.
 The frontline should be in the center to protect your back lines.
 Have two flanks to protect from the sides.